A framework for the local information dynamics of distributed computation in complex systems: Information Transfer

 \subsection{Local transfer entropy}

-Schreiber presented \textit{transfer entropy} as a measure for information transfer \cite{schr00} in order to address deficiencies in the previous de facto measure, mutual information (Eq.~(\ref{eq:mi})), the use of which he criticized in this context as a symmetric measure of statically shared information.
-Transfer entropy is defined as the deviation from independence (in bits) of the state transition of an information destination \textit{X} from the previous state(s) of an information source \textit{Y}:
+\citet{schr00} presented \textbf{transfer entropy} as a measure for information transfer in order to address deficiencies in the previous de facto measure, mutual information (\eq{mi}), the use of which he criticized in this context as a symmetric measure of statically shared information.
+Transfer entropy is defined as the deviation from independence (in bits) of the state transition of an information destination \textit{X} from the previous state of an information source \textit{Y}:

-where $w_n$ is the state transition tuple $(x_{n+1},x^{(k)}_{n},y^{(l)}_{n})$.
+where $w_n$ is the state transition tuple $(x_{n+1},\vec{x}^{(k)}_{n},\vec{y}^{(l)}_{n})$.
+This is shown diagrammatically in \figu{transferEntropy}.
+The transfer entropy will be zero if the next value of the destination is completely dependent on its past (leaving no information for the source to add), or if the state transition of the destination is independent of the destination.
+At the other extreme, it will be maximal if the state transition is completely specified by the source (in the context of the destination's past).
 As such, the transfer entropy is a \textit{directional}, \textit{dynamic} measure of information transfer.
-It can be viewed as a \textit{conditional} mutual information, casting it as the average information in the source about the next state of the destination that was not already contained in the destination's past.
+It is a \textit{conditional} mutual information, casting it as the average information in the source about the next state of the destination conditioned on the destination's past.
+We have provided a thermodynamic interpretation of transfer entropy in \cite{pro13a}.